 Neither IMO Recommendation detail how these requirements should be met.
-GNSS alone can meet the requirements for ocean phase; augmentation services are needed to meet the accuracy, integrity and continuity requirements for harbour entrances, harbour approaches and coastal waters.
+GNSS alone can meet the requirements for ocean phase; however, augmentation services are needed to meet the accuracy, integrity and continuity requirements for harbour entrances, harbour approaches and coastal waters.
 It is assumed that the DGNSS service shall consist of areas of overlapping coverage, where each individual reference station availability is >99.5% and continuity is >99.95%.
 IMO Recommendation A.1046 (27) removed the duration over which availability should be calculated; however the 2 year duration has been retained in this Recommendation in order to allow for comparison with previous performance statistics.

 Typically, DGNSS services achieve an accuracy in the order of <5m (95%).
-Should greater accuracy be required, alternative augmentation approaches such as Real Time Kinematic (RTK) or Precise Point Positioning (PPP) should be considered, but these are not considered in this recommendation.
+Should deci-metre accuracy be required, alternative augmentation approaches such as Real Time Kinematic (RTK) or Precise Point Positioning (PPP) should be considered, but these are not considered in this recommendation.

 Service providers should consider the appropriate number, and location, of reference stations to achieve sufficient coverage to ensure these requirements are met.